Burned-Games/W40K-TLM/README.md

 <ul>
   <li>A table to upgrade your weapons.</li>
   <li>You can improve reload time, fire rate, damage and unlock a special ability.</li>
-  <li>You can also improve your character's health, defense and unlock a special ability.</li>
+  <li>You can also improve your character's health, defense, and unlock a special ability.</li>
 </ul>

 ### Settings + Screens & Cinematics
 <ul>
     <li>Every level has a settings menu with some options and information.</li>
-    <li>There is a Loading screen, a Lose screen & the Credits screen.</li>
+    <li>There is a loading screen, a lose screen and a credits screen.</li>
     <li>You can enjoy some cinematics during the gameplay.</li>
 </ul>